ksch-workflows/backend/README.md

 This repository contains the source code for the K.S.C.H.
 Workflows backend that offers a RESTful API to browser, desktop, and mobile clients.

+## Overview

+TBD

+## Dependencies

+To be able to work on the KSCH Workflows backend, the following tools need to be installed:

+- Java 17
+- Docker

 ## Architecture

 This section gives an overview of the code in this repository.